Genesis of RPG Magic Pack:

 First of all, we had to listen and break down what are the critical elements in magic spells that make it sound so magical and mesmerizing.
 We referenced many magic spells in League of Legends, Final Fantasy Series, Disgaea 5 and MMORPGs we played in the past.
 They all have something in common.
 Interestingly, we noticed that in many magic spells, three main vital components make spells sound so magical!
 The three essential things we believe we need are whooshes, chimes and synth sounds.

-Together with Imba Interactive, we went to collect as many types of chimes we can find.
+Together with IMBA Interactive, we went to collect as many types of chimes we can find from friends and relatives.
 As for whooshes, we brought anything that can create a whoosh loud enough for recording.
 From badminton rackets to skipping ropes and even clothes hanger!
 Anything is possible!
 Be creative!
 We had two recording sessions with IMBA at their studio.
 Once for whooshes and once for chimes.
-Do check Imba Interactive out if you need audio for your game!
+Do check IMBA Interactive out if you need audio for your game!
 They specialize in custom work, audio middleware, and integration!

 [Swinging a hanger tied to a rope and a badminton racket at IMBA Interactive Studio ]